3-degenerate induced subgraph of a planar graph: Setup of the proof

 contrary to the choice of $G$. \end{proof}

 \begin{lemma} $G$ is a near plane triangulation. \end{lemma} \begin{proof} By Lemma~\ref{cutvertex}, every face boundary of $G$ is a cycle of $G$.
 Assume to the contrary that $G$ has an interior face $F$ which is not a triangle.
 Then $V(F)$ has a pair of vertices non-adjacent in $G$ because $G$ is a plane graph.
 Let $e \notin E(G)$ be an edge drawn on $F$ joining them.
 Then $G'=G+e$ is a plane graph with $B(G')=B(G)$.
 As $G$ is extreme, $G'$ is not a counterexample.
 As $f(G';A) \le f(G;A)$, we conclude $\tau(G') > \tau(G)$, and hence $G'$ has an exposed special cycle $C$ and $e$ is an edge of $G'_C$.
 By \ref{obs1collect} of Observation~\ref{obs1}, there is a vertex $ v \in X_C$ such that after deleting $v$, we can collect all the three vertices of $T_C$.
 In $G-(V(T_C) \cup \{v\})$, all vertices in $(V_C \cup V(F)) - (V(T_C) \cup \{v\})$ are exposed.
 By Lemma~\ref{cor-red}, none of these vertices can be an interior vertex of~$G$, because otherwise $|B(G-(V(T_C)\cup \{v\})| \ge |B(G)|$.
 So all these vertices are boundary vertices of $G$.
 By Lemmas~\ref{cutvertex} and~\ref{nochord}, $G$ is $2$-connected, $\abs{A}=2$, and $B(G)$ has no chord, so $G$ has no other vertices and $\inn(B(G))=T_C$, as $v \in X_C$ is also a boundary vertex of $G$.
+By the definition of usable sets, the two vertices in $A$ are adjacent.

 By Lemma~\ref{d4}, $\|u,V(T_C)\|\ge 2$ for every vertex $u\in B(G)-A$, and $\|w,B(G)\|\ge 2$ for every vertex $w\in V(T_C)$.
 On the other hand, the number of vertices $u\in B(G)$ with $\|u,V(T_C)\|\ge 2$ is at most $3$.
-So $|B(G)| \le 5$.
+So $|B(G)| \le 3+\abs{A}= 5$.

 If $|B(G)|=3$, then $G$ is triangulated.
 Suppose $|B(G)|=4$.
 If $\|u,V(T_C)\|\ge2$ for three vertices $u\in B(G)$, then $G$ is isomorphic to $Q_2$; else $G$ is isomorphic to $Q_3$.
 Both are contradictions.
 If $|B(G)|=5$, then $G$ is isomorphic to $Q_4$ or $Q_4^+$, again a contradiction. \end{proof}